rruuaanng/rruuaanng/README.md

-## About Me

-I'm an industrial control engineer, and right now I'm working on developing motors, digital power supplies, inertial navigation, and braking systems.
-I've also been involved in projects related to more FLASH, variable-frequency drive(VFD) and hardware abstraction layer(HAL).
-Plus, they're widely used in urban underground transportation, grid-connected power transmission, and motor parameter testing.

-Here's a list of the technologies I’m skilled in:
-- **Language**: C/C++, Python(Maybe), Devicetree(I'm serious).
-- **Simulation**: LabVIEW, Simulink.
-- **Tools**: Git, GNU-Collection, GDB, LLVM/clang.
-- **Build**: setuptools, make, Kconfig.
-- **Favorite**: Django.

 ## What is Free Software?

 Free software means the users have the freedom to run, copy, distribute, study, change and improve the software.